© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Langford Warren Lodge (also called Ickburgh Lodge) is a scheduled monument protected by Historic England under reference 1485683.
 View the official record →

-Langford Warren Lodge is a small brick-built structure located in Norfolk, England, dating to the eighteenth century.
+Langford Warren Lodge is a scheduled ancient monument located in Norfolk, England, comprising the remains of a medieval warren structure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1485683.

 Langford Warren Lodge (also called Ickburgh Lodge) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1485683.